-Students first undertake coursework covering the fundamental areas of study and the core knowledge areas.
-Students then develop their dissertation project.
-A general and a final examination are required to complete the degree.
+You first undertake coursework covering the fundamental areas of study.
+Selected from among core faculty, your advisor monitors your progress and assists you in mapping out your plan of study beyond the core knowledge areas.
+During this time, you will choose a dissertation chair and select a research topic that coincides with their interests.
+A general and a final examination are also required to complete the degree.

 The requirements listed below reflect the current curriculum for students beginning the PhD Program in Autumn 2018.
 The requirements for students entering in previous years are archived for reference: entered Autumn 2017

 Upon satisfactory completion of a Doctor of Philosophy in Nutritional Sciences, graduates will be able to: